Connect the Dots: Knowledge Graph-Guided Crawler Attack on Retrieval-Augmented Generation Systems: Reducing RAG Crawling to ASCP

+We next define conditional expected marginal gain (CMG) as follows.
+CMG is the oracle quantity optimized by adaptive greedy in ASCP.

-\begin{definition}[Conditional Marginal Gain in RAG Crawling] Let $S = \{q_1, \dots, q_t\}$ denote the set of queries issued so far, and let $\psi$ denote the observable interaction history, that is, the sequence of issued queries and their corresponding observable system responses such as generated answers.
-Let $\Phi$ represent the underlying stochastic retrieval process that maps queries to latent sets of retrieved documents.
-The {conditional marginal gain} of issuing a new query $q \in \mathcal{Q}$ given history $\psi$ is defined as
+\begin{definition}[Conditional Expected Marginal Gain in RAG Crawling] Let $\psi^{R}_{t-1}$ denote the current \emph{retrieval-level} partial realization (i.e., the executed query--outcome pairs under the latent realization $\Phi$) after $t\!-\!1$ issued queries, and let $S_{t-1}\subseteq \mathcal{Q}$ be the set of queries issued so far.
+The \emph{conditional expected marginal gain} (CMG) of a new query $q\in\mathcal{Q}$ given $\psi^{R}_{t-1}$ is

 \end{definition}